WarpWing/CubicKnapsackExperiment/README.md

 # CubicKnapsackExperiment
-Alternative theoretical methods to solving Cubic Knapsack Paradigms.
+Alternative theoretical methods to solving the Cubic Knapsack Paradigm.
 Inspired by William Cheng's departmental honors presentation.

 >[!NOTE]
 >I'm not an expert at combinatorial optimization or metaheuristic applications and these approaches are grounded in Computer Science Theory (Genetic Programming, Quantum Approximation, etc).